-Development to date has focused primarily on advancing the ramp decline towards the main Valdecañas Vein on the property.
-The ramp reached the uppermost reaches of the Valdecañas Vein in December 2016, passing, as designed, through a zone of weak mineralization that lies between the two uppermost "lobes" of the BGS Zone.
-Footwall development has commenced and underground development is being intensified to allow for the planned increase in processing capacity (see Outlook below).
+Development to date has focused primarily on advancing the ramp decline to the main Valdecañas Vein on the property, in accordance with the recommendations in Juanicipio Technical Report.
+The ramp reached the uppermost reaches of the Valdecañas Vein in December 2016 and footwall development has now commenced.
 The ramp and ancillary passage development advance rate remains at or exceeds the levels envisioned in the Juanicipio Technical Report (115 metres per month).
 Ramp-related surface installations, offices and associated infrastructure have been completed, and construction of additional ventilation raises is on-going.